 LIVE RACE TRACKINGYour own web page to shout about your campaign, sponsors and training before the event as well as a tracking map linked to your satellite tracker so you can be tracked live throughout the race.

 FOOD & DRINKOnce you leave the city your food and drinks are included until you arrive back in Ulaanbaatar.

 8. Costs and Sponsorship

 SPONSORSHIPMany riders over the years have successfully brought on sponsors to help with access to training, equipment and race costs.
 You can offer your potential sponsors personal sponsorship packages but major commercial projects and TV shows are restricted - give us a shout if you have plans for these we will always try and work with you to make it happen.

-FLIGHTS:The price of fights does obviously depend somewhat on where you are starting from and if you insist on flying everywhere first class.
+FLIGHTS:The price of flights does obviously depend somewhat on where you are starting from and if you insist on flying everywhere first class.
 We recommend booking early as fights to Mongolia can get pricey at short notice.

 INSURANCE:We will recommend insurance providers who have given riders excellent service in the past.

-VISA:You might be lucky enough to come from a country with a visa free agreement with Mongolia (like USA for example), otherwise it will cost you about £100 depending on what nationality you are, how you buy it, and when you apply for it.
+VISA:You might be lucky enough to come from a country with a visa free agreement with Mongolia (like the USA for example), otherwise it will cost you about £100 depending on what nationality you are, how you buy it and when you apply for it.
 We have a UK based visa partner The Visa Machine who are a good place to get visa advice and apply for visas on your behalf.